sketchplugins/plugin-directory/README.md

 - [Light to Dark 🌓](https://github.com/pplcallmesatz/lighttodark), by Satheesh Kumar Selvaraj: To create light to dark mode
 - [🍳Pan](https://github.com/arvinxx/pan), by arvinxx: 用平底锅才是王者
 - [microwave](https://github.com/arvinxx/microwave-release), by arvinxx: 叮！你的设计已出炉~
-- [Tiled for Sketch](https://tiled.co/tiled-for-sketch-plugin), by Tiled Inc.: Sync screens, hotspots, and feedback directly from Sketch to Tiled to create interactive microapps without code.
-- [Images Assets Manager](https://github.com/icona79/sketch-images-assets-manager), by Matteo Gratton: Prepare all your image asstes in an artboard, ready to be exported